FuelLabs/sway/docs/book/src/examples/counter.md

 ### Building and deployment

-the following commands will quickly help you in build and deploy the above contract - for detailed tutorial for this refer to [Building and Deploying](https://docs.fuel.network/guides/contract-quickstart/#building-the-contract).
-Keep in mind that for deployment you need to have wallet set up already.
+The following commands can be used to build and deploy the contract.
+For a detailed tutorial, refer to [Building and Deploying](https://docs.fuel.network/guides/contract-quickstart/#building-the-contract).

 ```bash
 # Builds the contract